forcepusher/com.bananaparty.behaviortree/README.md

 # com.bananaparty.behaviortree

 Unity package.
-Behavior Tree featuring support for deterministic simulation and prediction-rollback netcode.
+Fully cross-platform Behavior Tree featuring support for deterministic simulation and prediction-rollback netcode.
 Does not reference Unity Engine, so it could be used in a regular C# project.

 Make sure you have standalone [Git](https://git-scm.com/downloads) installed first.